Bobbie Rosenfeld Award

 Named Canada's female athlete of the half-century in 1950, Bobbie Rosenfeld was an Olympic track and field champion as well as a top hockey, basketball and tennis player.

 The Bobbie Rosenfeld Award is an annual award given to Canada's female athlete of the year.
 The sports writers of the Canadian Press (CP) first conducted a poll to determine the nation's top female in 1932, naming track star Hilda Strike the winner.
 The CP formalized the poll into an award in 1978, presenting their winner a plaque.
 It was named after Bobbie Rosenfeld, an all-around athlete and Olympic track and field champion whom the news organization had named its top athlete of the half-century in 1950.
 The award is separate from the Northern Star Award, in which a select panel of sports writers vote for their top overall athlete.

 The poll was suspended for four years during the Second World War after the CP decided it could not name a sporting "hero" at a time when Canadian soldiers were fighting in Europe.
-Figure skater Barbara Ann Scott was the first woman to lead the poll three times, accomplishing the feat in consecutive years between 1946 and 1948.
-That total was matched by speed skater Catriona Le May Doan in 2002.
+Figure skater Barbara Ann Scott first set the record for consecutive wins by leading the poll three times from 1946 to 1948.
+That total was subsequently matched by swimmer Summer McIntosh in 2023–2025.
 Golfer Marlene Streit finished top of the poll the most times, winning on five occasions between 1952 and 1963.

-The 2024 winner was swimmer Summer McIntosh.
+The 2025 winner was swimmer Summer McIntosh.